troubleNZ/svelte-Editing-Guide/README.md

 ## Step 2 - install nodejs npm/pnpm packages	BASH PROMPT

 Open cygwin bash prompt

-Run
-    `npm install -g pnpm`                   [GUIDE https://pnpm.io/installation]
+install the pnpm package manager            [About https://pnpm.io/] Run `npm install -g pnpm`                   [GUIDE https://pnpm.io/installation]

-Let it finish.
+Let it finish. (we will use pnpm in step 5)

-Then run the get initializer for the svelte engine
+Then run the initializer for the svelte engine
     `npm init vite`                         [GUIDE https://github.com/sveltejs/template]

 Give the project a name. [the default is fine.]